 EMDR Therapy combines different elements from effective therapies to maximize treatment effects.

 EMDR Therapy involves attention to three time periods: the past, present, and future.
 Focus is given to past disturbing memories and related events.
-Focus is also given to current situations that cause distress.
+Focus is given to current situations that cause distress.
+Attention is then turned to building healthy responses to situations arising in the future.

 EMDR Therapy uses a procedure that reduces the intensity of traumatic images, body sensations and triggers.
 This process reduces the emotional response to the disturbing memories.

-EMDR Therapy targets ‘little t’ traumas that arise out of living everyday life, and ‘big T’ traumas arising from such events as earthquakes and other natural disasters, war, violence, and sudden traumatic change.
+EMDR Therapy targets ‘little t’ traumas that arise out of living everyday life, and ‘big T’ traumas arising from such events as earthquakes and other natural disasters, war, violence, sudden traumatic change, and abuse.

 EMDR Therapy gives attention to developing the skills and attitudes needed for positive future choices and actions.